Questions & Answers

 Yes — and it goes beyond professional training.
 I grew up with an autistic sister, and she is the reason I pursued this work.
 Watching her navigate the world shaped how I think about learning, communication, and what it means to truly meet someone where they are.
 I specialize in inclusive, adaptive music education and I'm currently a graduate student in music education with a focus on autism and special education pedagogy.
 I work with students who have autism, Down syndrome, ADHD, dyslexia, sensory processing differences, anxiety disorders, and more.
 This isn't just a specialty I offer — it's the heart of what I do.

-Students can call me Ms. T, Ms. Turriza, or Ms. Montserrat — whatever feels most comfortable!
+Students can call me Ms. T or Ms. Turriza — whatever feels most comfortable!

 Beginner: Little to no experience with the instrument.
 Still learning how to hold it, read music, and build basic technique.
-Intermediate: Has some foundation — can read music, knows basic technique, and is working through more complex pieces.
-Advanced: Comfortable with the instrument, reads music fluently, and is refining technique and musicality at a higher level.
+Early Intermediate: Has some foundation — can read music, knows basic technique, and is working through more complex pieces.
+Advanced (Flute Only): Comfortable with the instrument, reads music fluently, and is refining technique and musicality at a higher level.
 Not sure where your child falls?
-That's completely normal.
+Don't worry.
 I assess every new student in our first session and we go from there together.